SebastianElvis/english-research-lint/README.md

-# (WIP) Academic Writing Style Guide for Programmers
+# Academic Writing Style Guide for Programmers

 This is an academic writing style guide written for programmers, compiled from [Writing in the Sciences by Stanford University](https://www.coursera.org/learn/sciwrite).